Kalyanananda

-Kalyanananda (1874–1937) was a direct monastic disciple of Vivekananda, who had set up the Ramakrishna Mission Sevashrama at Kankhal, near Haridwar.
-As a monk of the Ramakrishna Order, he took up service to the humanity as the most important philosophy in his life and practiced it for the benefit of the local population and the pilgrims.
+Kalyanananda (1874–1937) was a direct monastic disciple of Vivekananda, who had set up the Ramakrishna Mission Sevashrama, Kankhal, near Haridwar.
+As a monk of the Ramakrishna Order, he took up service to humanity as the most important philosophy in his life and practiced it for the benefit of the local population and the pilgrims.
 He spent thirty six-years in Ramakrishna Mission Sevashrama Kankhal to serve the poor and afflicted.
 He was one of the pioneers to set up a hospital in a remote location for the poor, needy and the itinerant monks who did not have access to healthcare.

 Pre-monastic life

 Kalyanananda was born as Dakshinaranjan Guha in the year 1874 in Hanua village near Vazirpur town in Barishal district of East Bengal province (now Bangladesh).
 His father's name was Umesh Chandra Guha.
 He lost his father at an early age and was educated under the guardianship of his uncle.
 Extreme poverty compelled him to give up a formal education.